 Management has the responsibility of formulating and developing the strategy for the company.
 Budgets are presented to the board as well as strategic plans, and any risks and opportunities are identified and considered as part of this process within which the company operates.

-The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation’s performance, and its short, medium and long-term prospects.
+The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation’s performance, and its short, medium and long-term prospect

-The publication of external reports and press releases, including SENS, requires the prior approval of the company’s chief executive officer, chief financial officer or as may be otherwise instructed.
+The publication of external reports and press releases, including SENS, requires the prior approval of the company’s chief executive officer, who currently fulfils the dual role of chief executive officer and finance director or as may be otherwise instructed.

 6. PRIMARY ROLE AND RESPONSIBILITIES OF THE GOVERNING BODY